 Using geoarchaeological evidence, Caseldine (2020:94-98) posits that it was an extremely large flood event that swept through the lower Salt River Valley between the late Colonial and early Sedentary period (ca. AD 900) that profoundly altered life along the Salt River and pushed the Hohokam to expand their irrigation systems and adopt more complex and efficient irrigation strategies (i.e., standardized irrigation units [SIU]).
 The resulting infrastructure would have allowed more effective water management and easier system expansion while requiring social relationships that cut across settlement boundaries (Caseldine 2020:101).
 Importantly, Caseldine's (2020) research allowed prehistoric canals to be identified and combined into chronological groups for each irrigation system.
-Multiple lines of evidence revealed that rather than four systems, Hohokam farmers in the Salt River Valley operated eight major systems (Crismon, Sedimento, Riverview, and Los Muertos) extending south of the Salt River, and the Coyote System, the Scottsdale System, and Canal System 2 extending north of the river (Caseldine 2020:258-262).
+Multiple lines of evidence revealed that rather than four systems, Hohokam farmers in the Salt River Valley operated eight major systems, with the Lehi System and Turney's old Canal System 1 now reinterpreted as comprising four distinct systems (Crismon, Sedimento, Riverview, and Los Muertos) extending south of the Salt River, and the Coyote System, the Scottsdale

+System, and Canal System 2 extending north of the river (Caseldine 2020:258-262).
 The developmental histories of these systems suggest that after the devastation of the extremely large flood of ca. AD 900, the survivors were able to reestablish agricultural production, with systems that were damaged beyond repair (e.g., Sedimento System) replaced by new systems (e.g., Riverview System).